jreisinger/docs/data/notes/K8s/basics.md

 Kubernetes is a distributed operating system.
 Applications running on it are called cloud native.
+See [What is Kubernetes?](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) for more.

 Config and basic concepts
 =========================